Classifying complements for Hopf algebras and Lie algebras: Classifying complements for Hopf algebras

-2. We should notice that there are two other famous deformations of a given Hopf algebra in the literature.
+2. At this point we should notice that there are two other deformations of a given Hopf algebra in the literature.
 The first one was introduced by Drinfel'd \cite{dr}: the comultiplication of a Hopf algebra $H$ is deformed using an invertible element $R\in H\ot H$, called twist, in order to obtain a new Hopf algebra $H^R$.
-The dual case was introduced by Doi \cite{Doi}: the algebra structure of a Hopf algebra $H$ was deformed using a Sweedler cocycle $\sigma : H \ot H \to k$ as follows: let $H_{\sigma} = H$, as a coalgebra, with the new multiplication given by
+The dual case was defined by Doi \cite{Doi}: the algebra structure of a Hopf algebra $H$ was deformed using a Sweedler cocycle $\tau : H \ot H \to k$ as follows: let $H_{\tau} = H$, as a coalgebra, with the new multiplication given by

 for all $h$, $g\in H$.
-Then $H_{\sigma}$ is a new Hopf algebra \cite[Theorem 1.6]{Doi} and among several interesting applications for quantum groups we mention that the Drinfel'd double $D(H)$ is a special case of this deformation \cite{DT2}. \end{remarks}
+Then $H_{\tau}$ is a new Hopf algebra \cite[Theorem 1.6]{Doi} and among several applications we mention that the Drinfel'd double $D(H)$ is a special case of this deformation \cite{DT2}. \end{remarks}

-The next step shows that if $H$ is a given $A$-complement of $E$, then $H_r$ remains an $A$-complement of $E$, for any deformation map $r : H \to A$.